Stefano-Civelli/ingswAM2021-Bernardelle-Civelli-Amati/deliverables/Communication Protocol.md

 ```

 If you have trouble finding the right object you can simply call the ` getPayload() ` method to view
-a JSON representation of the received Object or look at [Messages Table](#Messages-Table) documentation.
+a JSON representation of the received Object or look at [Message Tables](#Message-Tables) documentation.

 #### Sending a message: Client -> Server